 Sessions to focus on innovations, trends, and lessons learned from the region and nationally for increasing housing production

-WHEATON, Md. – The Montgomery County Planning Board, part of The Maryland-National Capital Park and Planning Commission, is sponsoring a three-part Speaker Series, “Housing Conversation: From Research to Reality,” to be held in July, September, and October 2024.
+WHEATON, Md. – The Montgomery County Planning Board, part of The Maryland-National Capital Park and Planning Commission, is co-sponsoring a three-part Speaker Series, “Housing Conversation: From Research to Reality,” to be held in July, September, and October 2024 in partnership with the National Center for Smart Growth at the University of Maryland, College Park.
 The conversations with national and local experts and thought leaders will focus on the latest innovations, trends, and what’s working to increase housing options and affordability in neighborhoods across the country.

 “With the Planning Board’s approval of Attainable Housing Strategies, we wanted to take a look at what is happening regionally and nationally to tackle the housing crisis,” said Planning Board Chair Artie Harris.
 “We hope these conversations can highlight best practices and inspire new ideas so that Montgomery County can truly have housing for all.”